bigthyme/cv/README.md

-### Docker Image for CS 6476
+## Docker Image for CS 6476

-This repo contains a basic setup for Georgia Tech's CS6476 class based on Fall 2017 requirements.
+This repo contains a basic setup for Georgia Tech's CS 6476 class based on Fall 2017 requirements.
 I'm utilizing Alpine in an effort to reduce the base image size for python.

 #### Steps to install for OSX